iterative/dvc.org/public/static/docs/command-reference/remote/add.md

 > 💡 Do not share the token data with anyone else to prevent unauthorized access
 > to your Google Drive.

+**Support for shared drives**

-For **shared drives**, you need to obtain the directory ID and use it as part of URL passed to DVC.
+For this, you need to obtain the directory ID and use it as part of URL passed to DVC.
 This ID can be found in your web browser address bar when the shared drive is opened.
 For example, for the URL `https://drive.google.com/drive/folders/0AIac4JZqHhKmUk9PDA`, use `0AIac4JZqHhKmUk9PDA` as ID: